-PLANNED ACTUAL Carry out civil defence and emergency management responsibilities.
-We did not activate the Emergency Operations Centre in the past year.
-Council participated in multi-agency exercises and as part of the CDEM Group and has provided personnel for the Incident management Team (IMT).
-The IMT is effectively a team of first responders if there is a CDEM event.
-The review of the Nelson Tasman Lifelines Project is complete.
-The information gathered will assist in ensuring resilience of major utilities and supply networks in the event of an emergency.
-We have continued training and preparedness and commenced the review of our CDEM Plan.
-Carry out parking control responsibilities under Council's Parking Bylaw.
-Parking enforcement responsibilities are carried out under contract by Control Services (Nelson) Ltd. 2,526 infringement notices were issued (compared with 1,546 in 2015/2016) during the year along with other advisory warnings concerning parking.
-An additional 30 hours of parking enforcement was added in May 2017 to deal with pressure on parking during the Queen Street upgrade.
-Otherwise we applied the same resources to parking enforcement as the previous year.
-The significant increase in infringement notices issued indicates that compliance was far worse in 2016/2017.
-Ensure fire risk in the District is effectively managed through supporting rural fire parties and the Waimea Rural Fire Authority.
+PLANNED ACTUAL 2016/2017 Ensure fire risk in the District is effectively managed through supporting rural fire parties and the Waimea Rural Fire Authority.
 Rural Fire risk in the District has been effectively managed by the Waimea Rural Fire Authority through a contract with Rural Fire Network and the ongoing support of rural fire parties.
 There were 439 callouts in 2016/2017 (compared with 419 in 2015/2016) within Tasman District, 226 of which were attended by Volunteer Rural Fire Forces.
 Of these 13 were unpermitted rubbish fires and 31 were false alarms.
 On 1 July 2017 Fire Emergency NZ (FENZ) was formed.
 This organisation is an amalgamation of the NZ Fire Service and the NZ Rural Fire Authority.
 The Waimea Rural Fire Authority no longer exists.
 A large volume of work has taken place over the last 12 months to ensure there was a smooth transition and that our communities will continue to be protected at a suitable level.

-PROJECT NAME LTP YEARS 1-3- 2016/2017 BUDGET ACTUAL 2016/2017 Rural Fire Appliances Replacement \$34,000 A new ute was purchased for Brightwater VRFF at a cost of \$40,876 using surplus funds in the Waimea Rural Fire Authority account.
+PROJECT NAME LTP YEARS 1-3 2016/2017 BUDGET ACTUAL 2016/2017 Rural Fire Appliances Replacement \$34,000 \$0 A new ute was purchased for Brightwater VRFF at a cost of \$40,876 using surplus funds in the Waimea Rural Fire Authority account.
 This vehicle and all others in service under Rural Fire have been transferred to the new FENZ organisation.
-Rural Fire Depots \$30,000 \$67,000 was spent in the form of an operational grant to construct new Rural Fire sheds at Marahau (\$20,000) and Appleby (\$47,000).
+Rural Fire Depots \$30,000 \$67,000 \$67,000 was spent in the form of an operational grant to construct new Rural Fire sheds at Marahau (\$20,000) and Appleby (\$47,000).
 This money was the available cash left in the Rural Fire Account at the point of handover to FENZ.
 Use of the money for this purpose was agreed by the Council in February - see report RCN 17-02-05.